mxchen2001/mxchen2001/README.md

   - Fully built using `Java` including `JavaFX`
   - A fully functioning multithreaded application

 Since these are projects are school related, I am not allowed have them as public repository.
-If you are interests, please email me or find me on linked.
+If you are interests, please email me or find me on linkedin.

 ![Xige Michaels Chen's GitHub Contributions](https://github-readme-stats.vercel.app/api?username=mxchen2001&show_icons=true&hide_border=true&count_private=true&hide=stars)